ultragorira/ultragorira.github.io/_posts/2022-11-29-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

 from typing import Any
 ```

 A few words on some of the libraries imported.
-[ImbalancedDatasetSampler](https://pypi.org/project/torchsampler/) from torchsampler is a neat library that allows to rebalance class distributions when sampling. [splitfolders](https://pypi.org/project/split-folders/) I used to split the train dataset in test and validation, with a ration of .8/.2.
+[ImbalancedDatasetSampler](https://pypi.org/project/torchsampler/) from torchsampler is a neat library that allows to rebalance class distributions when sampling. [splitfolders](https://pypi.org/project/split-folders/) I used to split the train dataset in train and validation, with a ratio of .8/.2.
 There are other ways of doing this but I found it very simple and straightforward and you can also split the data with a seed for reproducibility if you need to.

 ### Download the data and split it